valbennington/valbennington/README.md

 ### I’m currently working to reconstruct historical oceanic pCO2 and resulting air-sea CO2 fluxes using sparse in situ measurements, satellite observations, and machine learning.
 - 👯 I’m looking to collaborate to reduce uncertainties in estimated global air-sea CO2 fluxes.
-- 📫 How to reach me: vbennington@ldeo.columbia.edu
+- 📫 How to reach me: valbennington28@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I live in Hilo, Hawaii